Beginning of this new millennium ICT recognized as efficient instrument to promote

 -

-Availability of spatial and non spatial databases: over the years LGED has
+Availability of spatial and non-spatial databases: over the years LGED has accumulated

-accumulated a veritable repository of data and information on agriculture, fisheries,
+a veritable repository of data and information on agriculture, fisheries, environment,

-environment, land management, transportation, livelihoods, primary education and
+land management, transportation, livelihoods, primary education and health care,

-health care, etc. When organized and linked up properly, these databases can provide
+etc. When organized and linked up properly, these databases can provide a rich source

 several MIS packages which are being used for meeting the requirements of different